The Compact X and Z and their Invisible Molecular Partners: The mixing model

 as in Eq. \eqref{sette}.
 For the charged $D^+D^{*-}$ loop, we should substitute $E\to E-\Delta$ where $\Delta = m_{D^{*+}}+m_{D^+}-m_{D^{*0}}-m_{D^0} \simeq 8\,\text{MeV}$.
 The cutoff $\Lambda$ represents the maximum energy scale at which the Landau formula for the coupling is still valid and we can use it to evaluate the diagrams given above.

 We are absorbing in the definition of $g_{\rm mix}$ the $1/(2\pi)^4 $ factor coming with the propagator, therefore, using the Feynman rules for the coupling of $X_S$ and $X_T$ as defined in~\cite{Esposito:2025hlp}\footnote{Due to isospin conservation the isosinglet and isotriplet couple to the neutral mesons with a relative minus sign (see \cite{Esposito:2025hlp} Eqs.
-(188)-(189)).}, we have\footnote{Charged conjugate diagrams are included.
-Both $X_S$ and $X_T$ couple to the $C$-even neutral $D\bar D^*$ current with a factor $\tfrac{1}{\sqrt{2}}$ at each vertex.
-This cancels the factor of $2$ arising from the sum of each diagram with its charged-conjugate counterpart. }
+(188)-(189)).}, we have\footnote{Charged-conjugate diagrams are implicitly included.
+Since strong interactions preserve $C$ parity, both $X_S$ and $X_T^0$ couple to the $C$-even neutral $D\bar{D}^*$ currents, which introduces a factor $1/\sqrt{2}$ at each vertex, thereby canceling the factor of $2$ arising from the sum of each diagram with its charged-conjugate counterpart.}

 where $m_+$ is the reduced mass of the $D^+D^{-*}$ mesons.
 Since $m_+\simeq m$, we obtain the following expression for the mixing amplitude

 which gives $g_{\rm mix}=0$ in the isospin symmetric case $\Delta=0$.
 Using the dependence of $g_\text{mix}$ on $B$ (see Figure \ref{fig:gmix12}) in the range of $B$ shown in Figure \ref{fig:iso12}, we estimate $\Lambda$ as a function of $B$.
 We compare these values with the estimate \cite{Bignamini:2009sk}